hieuvp/learning-python/learn-the-basics/basic-string-operations/README.md

 For those of you using silly fonts, that is a lowercase L, not a number one.
 This counts the number of l's in the string.
 Therefore, it should print 3.

+## Slicing Strings

+> You can return a range of characters by using the slice syntax.
+> Specify the start index and the end index, separated by a colon, to return a part of the string.

 <!-- AUTO-GENERATED-CONTENT:START (CODE:src=string_slice.py) -->
 <!-- The below code snippet is automatically added from string_slice.py -->